nd-crane/trusted_ke/README.md

 Created by NLTK

-ne_chunk creates a parse tree where named entities and their labels are stored as subtrees.
+NLTK ne_chunk takes in a list of POS-tagged tokens as input and creates a parse tree where named entities and their labels are stored as subtrees.
+It recognizes the seven entity types in ACE 2005.

 Not used by any other tools in the pipeline.